 By driving improvements in the business and manufacturing processes, IoT provides equal transformational opportunities for small and medium-sized enterprises.

 For instance, similar to a large company having several affiliates in the USA and in Mexico, a medium-sized enterprise with the affiliates in Illinois and Texas is geographically distributed, hence, faces similar challenges of distributed manufacturing.
 Due to reliance on cloud computing and universal, often open-source software, IoT makes digital transformation possible for SMEs.

-For instance, an injection molding company with just 50 employees has implemented an IoT-based condition monitoring solution that allows the company to watch over the health and performance of industrial robots.
-The solution monitors the condition of industrial machines and alerts technicians if a machine is likely to fail.
-This allows the company to predict potential equipment failures and timely mitigate them to carry out a 24/7 production.
-This proves that with flexibility and visibility IoT provides, SMEs may outcompete large enterprises if those delay digital transformation and rely on economy of scale only.
+We have implemented an IoT-based condition monitoring solution to watch over the health and performance of the industrial robots.
+The solution monitors the condition of machines and alerts technicians if a machine is likely to fail.
+This allows us predict potential equipment failures and timely mitigate them to carry out a 24/7 production.

 The challenges of IIoT adoption